Angel-Gonzalez/webScrapper/README.md

 </ul>
 Example full query:
-python3 Scrapper.py -u https://es.wikipedia.org -t a -c external -g href this will return all <a> tags with a class "external" getting the href value of them
+<code>python3 Scrapper.py -u https://es.wikipedia.org -t a -c external -g href</code>
+this will return all <a> tags with a class "external" getting the href value of them